johnae/eye3/README.md

 [![Circle CI](https://circleci.com/gh/johnae/eye3.svg?style=svg)](https://circleci.com/gh/johnae/eye3)

+## Abandoned

+Please see [moonbar](https://github.com/johnae/moonbar) instead.
+That one is based on [spook](https://github.com/johnae/spook) and is what
+I use myself for my i3bar these days.

 ## Eye3

 Eye3 is a flexible scheduler for your i3 bar.
 So if you're using the [i3 window manager](https://i3wm.org/) it may be intersting